theGreen-Coder/MCTB/GSoC25.md

 Olson et al. tested the validity of DAT, with a cohort of almost 9,000 subjects.
 They performed both DAT and AUT to all subjects and found a moderate to strong correlations between DAT and other commonly used creativity measures[[13]](#13).

 #### Divergent Semantic Integration (DSI)
 In addition to DAT, Johnson et al. proposed Divergent Semantic Integration (DSI) in 2022 [[14]](#14).
 DSI takes advantage of context-sensitive word embeddings to evaluate creative writing.
 DSI uses BERT [[12]](#12) to derive context-dependent word embeddings for each word within every full sentence.
-Then the semantic distance between every possible pair of word embeddings in a story is computed and averaged.
-A higher average distance reflects a story that connects more semantically divergent ideas.
+Then the semantic distance between every pair of word embeddings in a story is computed and averaged.
+A higher average distance reflects a story that might connect more semantically divergent ideas.
 Drawing on Mednick’s associative theory of creativity, the authors hypothesize that:

 > "...According to associative theory, creativity involves making connections between remote concepts stored in memory, and individual differences in creativity can be attributed to variation in the strength of associations between concepts.
 Thus, a less creative person has strong associations between common connections (e.g., table–chair), and weak associations between uncommon connections (e.g., table–splendid).
 With a more creative person, in contrast, common and uncommon connections are of similar strength, which presumably makes it easier for them to overcome dominant associations (e.g., table–chair) in favor of more efficiently connecting remote associations (e.g., table–splendid)."

 Although DSI does not directly assess divergent thinking, its close relationship to it makes evaluating DSI in humans and LLMs worthwhile.
 The association of remote concepts and ideas is central to divergent thinking.
 Therefore, DSI serves as a useful proxy for measuring this core component of divergent thinking.

 Bellemare-Pepin et al. also investigated creative writing in both humans and LLMs through DSI [[6]](#6).
 Their findings showed that, on average, humans had a slight edge over models such as GPT-4 and GPT-3.
-Notably, principal component analysis (PCA) embeddings of the creative responses revealed a clear separation between human- and LLM-generated stories.
+Notably, principal component analysis (PCA) embeddings of the creative responses revealed a clear separation between human and LLM-generated stories.

 ## Motivation and Goals
 While there exist many benchmarks assessing the convergent thinking and problem-solving capabilities of LLMs [[15]](#15),[[16]](#16),[[17]](#17), there is a lack of evaluation frameworks for measuring divergent thinking in LLMs.
 According to J. P. Guilford, divergent thinking is a key component of the creative process.
 Therefore, having a way to quantify divergent thinking might prove useful for systematically evaluating and comparing the creativity of LLMs.

 One might reasonably assume that larger models with enhanced reasoning capabilities would demonstrate superior performance divergent thinking evaluation.
-However, as evidenced in `LiveIdeaBench`[[7]](#7), comparatively smaller models like `QwQ-32B-preview` can outperform larger reasoning models such as `claude-3.7-Sonnet:thinking` in scientific idea generation.
+However, as evidenced in `LiveIdeaBench`[[7]](#7), comparatively smaller models like `QwQ-32B-preview` can outperform larger reasoning models such as `claude-3.7-Sonnet:thinking` in scientific idea generation, for example.
 This shows the need to test divergent thinking empirically rather than assume it scales with model size.

 Furthermore, traditional benchmarks are not always reliable indicators of real-world problem-solving performance.
 Recent studies have highlighted inherent limitations of widely used benchmarks in accurately evaluating large language models [[18]](#18),[[19]](#19).
 In contrast, divergent thinking tests may be less prone to overfitting or memorization, as they often lack a single optimal solution and such solutions are not widely available online.
 This makes them a potentially more robust measure of a model’s creative capabilities compared to conventional benchmarks.